mikecampo/dotfiles/windows/readme.md

 * Map caps to left-ctrl using sharpkeys

-* Run photo_viewer.reg from this folder to restore access to the Windows Photo Viewer app.
+* Restore classic Windows Photo Viewer app (the default Win10 photos app is fucking awful):
-  The default Win10 photos app is fucking awful.
+    * Run photo_viewer.reg from this folder.
     * You'll need to change the default app for the various image extensions.
 Don't change gif types though because photo viewer doesn't support animations.
     * Now run disable-are-you-sure-you-want-to-open-with-the-default-program-dialog.reg to stop it